elvisimprsntr/siriproxy-redeye/README.md

 RedEye
 ------

 ThinkFlood has added a REST API to both the original RedEye WiFi unit as well as the RedEye Pro models.
-There is not REST API for the RedEye Mini.
+There is no REST API for the RedEye Mini.

 The [RedEye Advanced Programming Manual] (http://thinkflood.com/products/redeye/programming-manual.pdf) documents the REST interface for both the Redeye and the RedEye Pro.